89 Surefire Sales Email Subject Lines: Hook Prospects First Time

 Don’t attempt to use any email glyphs that only work via browser or use too many images that fail to load.

-It’s also important to remember that different mobile and tablet devices show varying characters in your subject line.
+This is because different mobile and tablet devices show varying characters in your subject line.

 Overall, the general rule of thumb is to limit them to around 25 characters or one to four words.